The Wagyu carpaccio from Sparrow Italia in Wynwood

 You're all set.

-Nicole Lopez-Alvar is the food editor of Miami New Times, a position she has been honored to take on since December 2023.
-Prior to her work at Miami New Times, she was a digital journalist covering breaking news, restaurants, arts, and culture at WPLG Local 10 News and WSVN 7 News.
-When she’s not writing about restaurants and chefs for her day job, Nicole can be found blogging about food on her personal Instagram account.
-Nicole received a BS in communications from the University of Miami, where she studied broadcast journalism.
+Nicole Lopez-Alvar is the Food and Drink Editor of Miami New Times, a role she has proudly held since December 2023.
+A born-and-raised Miamian, she covers the city’s ever-evolving dining scene, from buzzy new openings to the local institutions that define South Florida’s food culture.
+Before joining Miami New Times, Lopez-Alvar worked as a digital journalist at WPLG Local 10 News and WSVN 7 News, where she covered breaking news, restaurants, arts, and culture.
+She holds a B.S. in communications from the University of Miami, where she studied broadcast journalism.
+Outside the newsroom, she shares her passion for food on Instagram, documenting her favorite bites across Miami and beyond.
 Readers might have seen her on the 23rd season of ABC’s The Bachelor and the sixth season of Bachelor in Paradise.